cnsb-boston/Omics_Notebook/readme.md

 It may be easier to use "Pipeline.py" to generate a "Parameters.R".
 Place the "Parameters.R" with the directory with the data and annotation files, and then use R studio to walk through the .Rmd files.
 This can be done with the umbrella "Notebook.Rmd", exploratory "Notebook_1_Expl.Rmd", differential "Notebook_2_Diff.Rmd", enrichment "Notebook_3_Enrch.Rmd", integrative "Notebook_4_Integ.Rmd", and functions in the "R" directory.

+In this way, the r markdown reports can be generated automatically with wrapper scripts or manually with R studio.

 Data files should be either .txt or .csv, with data column names specified in the annotation file.
 All other columns will be used as annotation.
 Columns with HGNC gene symbols should be called "Gene", columns with uniprot ID's should be called "Protein."
 The script will parse the MaxQuant output to create Gene and Protein columns if the fasta file was correctly configured.
+Example data, annotation file, and output are provided in "example/".

 The makeEset function should be modified to parse additional input data formats.